 Places To See

-Welcome!
-We hope you’ll take some time to explore the historic and cultural attractions of the Keith County area.
+Welcome to Ogallala and Keith County, Nebraska – home of beautiful Lake McConaughy, the largest lake in a 3-state region!
+We hope you’ll take some time to explore the historic and cultural attractions of our area.
 Learn more about our local history here.
 While you’re at it, check out places to stay and places to eat.

 - Ash Hollow: In nearby Garden County, this state historical park commemorates a famous stopping point on the Oregon/California Trail.